 Saddle Spec & History - This is so important!
 You would not believe how many times we have visited clients who have purchased second hand saddles privately only to find that, upon assessment the tree is damaged, broken or twisted or the model or spec of the saddle is not suitable.
 If a saddle has had a fall or been dropped there can often be no signs of an accident on the exterior so it is essential to have the saddle checked for soundness prior to purchase.
 When somebody has owned a saddle for several years they often forget to write the full spec and all adjustments on their advert - you will notice that majority of used saddles are advertised as just the size ie "17 MW" and do not include the additional features such as; extra deep rear gussets, full front leg gussets, modified/dropped/K panel, point strap, 1" longer point than standard, different tree profile to standard, width adjusted to template, service history etc. These features make a HUGE difference to the overall fit of the saddle and can be the difference between a saddle fitting well or not at all!

 We had a client recently who had a fitting and test ride during which we established which saddles would be the best options for her and her horse, at the time she did not state a budget when asked but said she had to sell her two very poorly fitting saddles first.
 Soon after, we see a post on Facebook groups asking "What saddle will fit my horse?" along with a photo of the horse.
 The general public, with the best intentions, were commenting makes and models of saddles that were totally unsuitable for the horse, with no consideration for the riders shape, size, build, requirements at all!
-It's incredibly disheartening to see this and know that the client may buy an unsuitable saddle at the detriment of her horse, recommended by the public from a singular.
-Even the best saddle fitter in the world would not be able to "fit" a saddle to horse and rider from just a photo...
+It's incredibly disheartening to see this and know that the client may buy an unsuitable saddle at the detriment of her horse, recommended by the public from a singular photo.
+Even the best saddle fitter in the world would not be able to "fit" a saddle to horse and rider from just the one photo...
 If it were this easy, saddle fitting would be an online consultancy job from an office!

 Please bear all these points in mind if you're set on buying a used saddle and most importantly: Listen to your qualified saddle fitters advice!
 Our job is to help you find the most suitable saddle for you and your horse, take advantage of your QSF's advice and try to educate yourself as much as possible during the fitting process.